cyb3rdoc/ez-nvr/README.md

 [![Size](https://img.shields.io/docker/image-size/cyb3rdoc/eznvr/latest?sort=semver&labelColor-555555&color-007EC6&style=flat-square)](https://hub.docker.com/r/cyb3rdoc/eznvr)
 [![Pulls](https://img.shields.io/docker/pulls/cyb3rdoc/eznvr?labelColor-555555&color-007EC6&style=flat-square)](https://hub.docker.com/r/cyb3rdoc/eznvr)

-This is a simple and easy Network Video Recorder (NVR) that is designed to run on cheap hardware, such as a Raspberry Pi with a hard drive.
+This is a simple, lightweight and easy Network Video Recorder (NVR) that is designed to run on cheap hardware, such as a Raspberry Pi with a hard drive.
 24/7 video streams from network cameras are saved.
 Recorded files can be browsed using [filebrowser](https://github.com/filebrowser/filebrowser).

 The project is deliberately bare-bones, configuration is done through `config.yaml` file and deployed using docker containerization.